Sparks fly in first Chicago mayoral runoff debate as candidates trade barbs

 “We have to make sure that we are strengthening the red flag laws so that individuals who are holding guns and receiving guns — that they don’t have guns,” Johnson said, before targeting Vallas over an endorsement he received from Griffin.

-In targeting Vallas over the endorsement he received from Griffin, Johnson may have been alluding to the fact that both the hedge fund arm of Citadel and Citadel Securities have invested in firearm and ammunition companies, as WBEZ has noted.
+In targeting Vallas over the endorsement, Johnson may have been alluding to the fact that both the hedge fund arm of Citadel and Citadel Securities have traded stocks in firearm and ammunition companies, as WBEZ has noted.

-Johnson also attacked the former CPS CEO by alleging that Vallas wasn’t in favor of teaching Black history in public education, appearing to nod to comments that Vallas made during a podcast appearance in 2021 on the issue of critical race theory (CRT).
-On the podcast, while Vallas acknowledged that Black history was taught in Chicago public schools, he suggested there were drawbacks to teaching CRT in schools, according to The Chicago Tribune.
+Johnson also attacked the former CPS CEO by alleging that Vallas wasn’t in favor of teaching Black history in public education, appearing to nod to comments that Vallas made during a podcast appearance in 2021 on the issue of critical race theory — a collegiate-level academic framework examining American History through the lens of racism that has become a political catch-all buzzword for any race-related teaching.
+On the podcast, while Vallas acknowledged that Black history was taught in Chicago public schools, he suggested there were drawbacks to teaching critical race theory, according to The Chicago Tribune.

 “Just nonsense again,” Vallas responded at one point.
 “I actually integrated Black history and all the curriculum in it, and then moved beyond just Black history month in February.
 I also incorporated African studies into the world history curriculum.”

-Note: Editor’s note: This story has been updated to more accurately reflect the stock trading of Citadel’s hedge fund arm and Citadel Securities.